 Co-Founders

-Marchelle Pettit, (She/Her), CD-L (ProDoula), CCed, CLS, CCHW, is a Certified Doula, Childbirth Educator, Lactation Specialist, Community Health Worker and New Parent Educator with over 7 years of experience supporting families from underrepresented populations.
+Marchelle Pettit, (She/Her), is a certified doula, childbirth educator, community health worker and new parent educator with over 10 years of experience supporting families from underrepresented communities.
 She obtained her Bachelor of Arts in Human Services & Interdisciplinary Studies from Bethel University.

 Laura Pate (she/her), MPA, is an experienced organizational administrator, program developer, grant manager, and social justice advocate.
 Laura served as Director of Nurse-Family Partnership, created the Diaper Bank of Northern Indiana, and helped to develop the B.A.S.E.
 Doula Program during her time at Goodwill Industries of Michiana.
 She is committed to supporting grassroots initiatives that address community challenges.